equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-are-we-working-on.md

 <div><!-- .element: style="font-size:0.8em"-->

-- Think lifecycle and maintenance for models,</br> store some for the records - some for keeping up-to-date?<!-- .element: class="fragment" data-fragment-index="1" -->
+- Think lifecycle and maintenance for models and artifacts,</br> store some for the records - some for keeping up-to-date?<!-- .element: class="fragment" data-fragment-index="1" -->
 - Effort grows with formality, <!-- .element: class="fragment" data-fragment-index="2" --></br> legal requirements, regulations, GDPR, ++ <!-- .element: class="fragment" data-fragment-index="2" -->
 - Store with code, in separate repos, in sharepoint, ...? </br>Explore options.
 Some data could be sensitive<!-- .element: class="fragment" data-fragment-index="5" -->